GauravKanwat/DL-CS6910-Assignment-1/README.md

 3. Run `Python Train.py`, to run on default parameters.
 4. Run `Python Train.py --parameters`, to use your parameters.
    - Example: `Python Train.py --batch_size 64` to run the NN with batch size of 64.
-5. Track the progress on [wandb.ai]
+5. Track the progress of runs and sweeps on [wandb.ai](https://wandb.ai/home).

+Link to the wandb report: [Link](https://wandb.ai/cs23m024-gaurav/CS6910_Assignment_1/reports/Copy-of-oikantik-s-CS6910-Assignment-1--Vmlldzo3MTYxODMy)